EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 Notes:

-* the idea of including a "positive" and "negative" meta-package in a single file is a convenient way of leaving your options open
+* The idea of including a "positive" and "negative" meta-package in a single file is a convenient way of leaving your options open
-* the "no-" prefix to the package name has no significance to build-filesystem-ng but might be considered a useful working-practise.
+* The "no-" prefix to the package name has no significance to build-filesystem-ng but might be considered a useful working-practise.

-Package enabling/disabling is a 6-stage process:
+Implementation detail: package enabling/disabling is a 6-stage process:

 * Apply defaults: enable any package unless it is self-disabled
 * Apply -p: enable a package referenced on the command-line